XanaduAI/jet/examples/paper_benchmarks/README.md

 # Plot figures
 The submission scripts will aggregate the runtimes into CSV files for each set of run-type.
 These CSV files can be plotted using the given Python environment created with `env_setup.sh`.
 Two options exist for plotting: non-sliced data-sets (CSV columns are `OMP,PTHREADS,t0,..,t9`) and sliced data-sets (CSV columns are `OMP,PTHREADS,SLICES,t0,..,t9`).
-They can be run respecitvely using:
+They can be run respectively using:

 ```bash
 # sliced data